janeczku/buildroot/board/hardkernel/odroidc2/readme.txt

   $ make odroidc2_defconfig

+For vendor based configuration or

+  $ make odroidc2_mainline_defconfig

-Then you can edit the build options using
+For community based configuration, then you can edit the build options using

   $ make menuconfig